First Aberdeen to face watchdog over punctuality and reliability - Evening Express

 The firm’s punctuality and reliability will be questioned.

-Directors will face the public scrutiny after being summoned by the government organisation.
+Directors will face the public scrutiny after being summoned by the regulator.

-The Scottish Traffic Commissioner has the power to enforce improvement notices or even cancel an operator’s licence.

 Keep up to date with the latest news with The Evening Express newsletter